TruongTX-Martin/SMBC-Backend/documents/how-to-run-local.md

 #### How to execute a poetry command in side docker-compose container

-For example with `poetry run python manage.py database upgrade` command you can run through `docker-compose exec`
+For example with `poetry run python manage.py database upgrade` command you can run via `docker-compose exec`

 ```bash
 docker-compose exec app poetry run python manage.py database upgrade